ACH Warriors off to undefeated start

 Though they were outscored 11-10 in the fourth quarter, it would not be enough for Neah Bay to make the comeback, and ACH sealed the win.

 Graham said Neah Bay brought a physical play style that challenged them throughout the game.
-However, team chemistry and talent of the Warriors was more than enough to overcome that.
+However, the team chemistry and talent of the Warriors were more than enough to overcome that.

-As they move ahead in the season, ACH is focused on stacking wins one game at a time, Coach said.
+As they move ahead in the season, ACH is focused on stacking wins one game at a time, the coach said.

 “I'm just having fun.
 It's just fun to see them go out and compete every night, and it just seems like they're having fun, and I'm having fun, and really, it's just one game at a time.
 I'm not really getting ahead of myself too much.
 I don't want them to get ahead of themselves, because it's a process.
 You've got to respect the process and take each step,” he said.